SpogLock/SpogPaws/DEPLOYMENT.md

 # CI/CD Deployment

-This project includes a CI/CD pipeline using GitHub Actions to automatically deploy to your server when changes are pushed to the main branch.
+The project includes a CI/CD pipeline using GitHub Actions to automatically deploy to your server when changes are pushed to the main branch.

 ## Setup Instructions